-41 Significant events after the balance sheet date
+42 Significant events after the balance sheet date

-Subject to the precedent conditions, FraSec Fraport Security Services GmbH will initially transfer 26% of the shares in FraSec Luftsicherheit GmbH to the Dr. Sasse Group, effective January 1, 2022.
-In a second stage, a further 25% of the shares will be transferred effective January 1, 2023.
+FraSec Fraport Security Services GmbH has initially transferred 26% of the shares in FraSec Luftsicherheit GmbH to the Dr. Sasse Group, effective January 1, 2022.
+In a second stage, a further 25% of the shares was transferred effective January 1, 2023.